donovanainsley/movie-maestro/README.md

 - When testing game.js, warnings were given for missing semi-colons and to change selectedChoice.dataset['number'] using dot notation to selectedChoice.dataset.number.
 To see changes [View here](https://github.com/donovanainsley/movie-maestro/blob/main/assets/testing/game-js-validator-final-result.png).

 - When testing end.js, warnings were showing for missing semi-colons and the variable "MAX_HIGH_SCORES = 5" was unused.
 I input the missing semi-colons and initially commented out the unused variable to ensure it wouldn't create any issues with the remaining code.
 Once I ran through the the quiz I concluded that the removal of "MAX_HIGH_SCORES = 5" didn't create any issues and permanently removed the variable from end.js.
 [View here](https://github.com/donovanainsley/movie-maestro/blob/main/assets/testing/end-js-validator-final-result.png).

+- When testing scores.js, warnings for missing semi-colons were shown.
+Once the semi-colons were input the warnings were removed.
+[View here](https://github.com/donovanainsley/movie-maestro/blob/main/assets/testing/scores-js-validator-final-result.png).

 ## Deployment